Dendrobium gracilicaule: Taxonomy and naming

 Dendrobium gracilicaule was first formally described in 1859 by Ferdinand von Mueller and the description was published in Fragmenta phytographiae Australiae from a specimen collected by William Hill near Moreton Bay.
 The specific epithet (gracilicaule) is derived from the Latin words gracilis meaning "slender" or "thin" and caulis meaning "stem" or "stalk".

-There are two varieties of this orchid:
+The names of two varieties of this orchid are accepted by Plants of the World Online: